zalando/spilo/ENVIRONMENT.rst

 - **AWS_ENDPOINT**: (optional) in format 'https://s3.AWS_REGION.amazonaws.com:443', if not specified will be calculated from AWS_REGION
 - **WALE_S3_ENDPOINT**: (optional) in format 'https+path://s3.AWS_REGION.amazonaws.com:443', if not specified will be calculated from AWS_ENDPOINT or AWS_REGION
 - **WALE_S3_PREFIX**: (optional) the full path to the backup location on S3 in the format s3://bucket-name/very/long/path.
-If not specified Spilo will generate it from WAL_S3_BUCKET. specified, wal-g will be used instead of wal-e.
+If not specified Spilo will generate it from WAL_S3_BUCKET.
 - **WAL_GS_BUCKET**: ditto for the Google Cloud Storage (WAL-E supports both S3 and GCS).
 - **WALE_GS_PREFIX**: (optional) the full path to the backup location on the Google Cloud Storage in the format gs://bucket-name/very/long/path.
 If not specified Spilo will generate it from WAL_GS_BUCKET.
 - **GOOGLE_APPLICATION_CREDENTIALS**: credentials for WAL-E when running in Google Cloud.